 Limits of spinel stability

 Entrainment depths of all peridotite xenoliths must be greater than ~30 km, the depth of the Moho near the Crystal Knob eruption site [Tréhu, 1991], which will be discussed in more detail in Section ¿sec:regional_structure?.
-Another minimum depth constraint is the plagioclase--spinel peridotite facies transition, which occurs at depths of 20-30 km [Borghini et al., 2009; Green and Ringwood, 1970], with the upper bound less than the high-pressure boundary of spinel stability.
+Another minimum depth constraint is the plagioclase--spinel peridotite facies transition, which occurs at depths of 20-30 km [Borghini et al., 2009; Green and Ringwood, 1970].

+The high-pressure boundary of spinel stability limits maximum possible entrainment depths.
 The spinel--garnet peridotite phase transition is composition-dependent and poorly constrained for natural systems, but thought to lie over the 50-80 km depth interval [Gasparik, 2000; Kinzler, 1997; Klemme, 2004; O’Neill, 1981].
 The breakdown depth of spinel is strongly dependent on temperature and composition, particularly the amount of refractory Cr hosted by spinel.
 Several experimental and thermodynamic studies have attempted to estimate the magnitude of this effect.
-O’Neill [1981] presented experiments both with and without Cr, and described a simple empirical relationship of spinel-out depth with Cr content and temperature.
+O’Neill [1981] presented experiments both with and without Cr and described a simple empirical relationship of spinel-out depth with Cr content and temperature.
 Robinson and Wood [1998] suggests that, given fertile "pyrolite" compositions with little Cr, garnet is unstable at depths less than 80 km at the peridotite solidus (~1470ºC at this depth).
 Subsolidus experimental results show that the maximum depth of the spinel stability field in the absence of Cr ranges from 1.8-2.0 GPa (55-60 km) at 1000-1200ºC [Klemme and O’Neill, 2000], a slightly deeper estimate than O’Neill [1981].
 Chromian spinels can be stable to much greater depth: thermodynamic modeling by Klemme [2004] suggests a broad garnet-spinel co-stability field (up to a spinel-out reaction at 5 GPa for Cr# of ~30), but given the unconstrained assumption of ideal garnet--spinel mixing, a spinel-weighted metastable assemblage is possible even at higher pressures.

 As shown in Figure ¿fig:spinel_cr?, samples in the high-temperature cohort (CK-3, CK-4, and CK-6) have higher spinel Cr# than the low-temperature samples.
 This enrichment in refractory Cr arises from the increased depletion of these samples and expands the stability field of spinel against garnet to deeper depths.